mui/material-ui/docs/src/pages/components/tables/tables.md

 <p class="description">Tables display sets of data.
 They can be fully customized.</p>

 Tables display information in a way that’s easy to scan, so that users can look for patterns and insights.
 They can be embedded in primary content, such as cards.

-Tables can include:
+They can include:

 - A corresponding visualization
 - Navigation
 - Tools to query and manipulate data

-When including tools, they should be placed directly above or below the table.
+{{"component": "modules/components/ComponentLinkHeader.js"}}

 ## Basic table